Have you ever heard of the name “barramundi”?

 Thai-style curry (green/red)

-The smoothness of coconut milk and the spiciness of spices add depth to the mild flavor of balamandi.
-It goes well with rice, like soup.
+The smoothness of coconut milk and the kick of spices add depth to the mild flavor of balamandi.
+It also pairs well with rice, like a soup.

 Chinese-style steamed fish (ginger and green onion oil)